 As you will only have 5 minutes, we recommend that you prepare no more than 3 slides.
 They could follow this flow:

 - Slide 2: Present your achievements (don’t limit yourself to the Mentoring Program period – cover everything!)

 - Slide 3: Make requests to the audience for support

-The audience will be some people you know and have invited – and many more who don’t know you or your project.
+The audience consist of people you know and have invited as well as many more who don’t know you or your project.
 Really showcase what your initiative is about and how people could engage with you – enroll them into participating in some way!
 Invite them to come to your breakout room if they want to find out more or ask questions.

-Your slides will be incorporated into the slidedeck for the whole event to avoid delays and technical glitches if each presenter has to attempt to share their material when it is their turn.
-You must provide your slides by responding to the e-mail inviting you to present and attaching them, or by sharing the slides, located on GoogleDrive, with that e-mail address.
-In that case, please also respond to the e-mail invitation and let us know that you have done so (just to double-check).
+Your slides will be incorporated into a single slide deck covering the whole event to avoid delays and technical glitches if each presenter were to attempt to share their material when it is their turn.
+You must provide your slides by responding to the e-mail that invited you to present and attaching them, or by sharing the slides, located on GoogleDrive, with that e-mail address.
+In that case, please also respond to the e-mail invitation and let us know that you have done that (just to double-check).

-You must submit your slides by the Saturday before the event, otherwise your contribution cannot be incorporated into the overall flow.
+You must submit your slides by the Saturday before the event, otherwise your contribution cannot be incorporated into the overall slide deck.

 You are responsible for ensuring that your slides do not violate any copyrights.

 How do I provide a link or get contact information?